hpc/pavilion2/README.md

    - Open source and managed thru git
    - No extra files necessary to be placed into users test/job directory to hook into Pavilion
    - Only one command needed to run cli.
 Sub commands under "pth" umbrella

+====

+See the README.txt file in the docs directory for more detailed information